 (a) The occupational therapist shall determine the client's discharge from occupational therapy services; and

 (ii) Formulate discharge or follow-up plans under the supervision of the occupational therapist.

 (7) Outcome evaluation:

 (a) The occupational therapist is responsible for the selection, measurement, and interpretation of outcomes that are related to the client's ability to engage in occupations; and

-(b) The occupational therapy assistant must be knowledgeable about the client's targeted occupational therapy outcome and provide information relating to outcome achievement.
+(b) The occupational therapy assistant must be knowledgeable about duties delegated by the occupational therapist that relate to the client's targeted occupational therapy outcome and provide information relating to outcome achievement.

 History Note: Authority G.S.
 90-270.69;

 Pursuant to G.S.
 150B-21.3A, rule is necessary without substantive public interest Eff.
 July 23, 2016;